github-community-gitam/CredentialHarvesting_Project1/README.md

 First, you'll need to set up all the required software to do the attack.
 Second, The Attack Fun part.

-Feel free to check the repositories.
+Feel free to check the files.